 The 13 reason codes for getting placed on the MATCH List, according to Mastercard, include:

 As mentioned, one of the most common reasons that businesses are placed on The MATCH List is due to PCI Data Security Standard Noncompliance.
-It means that the Merchant failed to comply with Payment Card Industry (PCI) Data Security Standard requirements.
-But, what are the requirements?
+It means that

 According to Tokenex, the PCI DSS consists of 12 requirements, or demands, each made up of several more specific, related controls for a grand total of more than 300 security checks.
 For example, PCI Requirement 1 covers the construction and maintenance of a secure network infrastructure.
 Meeting this overall requirement entails confirming the presence of properly secured firewalls, routers, and other applications to prevent unauthorized access to the cardholder data environment.